 - Reduce clutter, especially in storage areas like basements, attics, and garages.

-- Organize items in plastic bins rather than cardboard boxes, which mice can chew through.
+- Organize items in plastic bins rather than cardboard boxes, as mice can chew through cardboard.

 Maintain Your Yard